MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 Let's create a segment called Customers from California quickly using the profiles.

-1. If you haven't already, sign into Customer Insights at https://home.ci.ai.dynamics.com/.
+1. If you haven't already, sign into Customer Insights at `https://home.ci.ai.dynamics.com`

-3. Select **Segments** from the left navigation menu.
+3. Expand **Insights** and select **Segments** from the left navigation menu.

 3. Select **+ New > Create from Profiles**.